termoshtt/serde-typeinfo/README.md

 # serde-typeinfo

-WIP: Type tag of struct as serde data model
+Type tag of struct as serde data model